1 What is Aerospace Engineering?

 Over the last three decades, aircraft and aerospace systems have become much more complicated with sophisticated co-dependent components.
 Consequently, the engineering design process now requires a complete “systems engineering” approach to testing, evaluation, qualification, and certification.
 In general, the systems engineering discipline addresses the complex process of ensuring engineering functionality, satisfying safety requirements, meeting costs and schedules, as well as solving reliability challenges.

 Aerospace systems integration is undoubtedly among the most challenging and demanding industry disciplines.
-System engineers typically have aerospace, mechanical, or electrical engineering backgrounds; systems engineers may or may not be sub-system specialists or experts.
+System engineers typically have broad aerospace, mechanical, or electrical engineering backgrounds with many years of experience; they may or may not be subsystem specialists or experts.
 However, a common goal for these engineers is to evaluate aerospace components as part of a unified system, which may require a myriad of tests and other types of analysis, including fault tolerance, redundancy, etc., and assessing the risks associated with various types of component failures.

 The specific problems and challenges encountered by aerospace systems engineers may include the following:

-• Managing the “Risk-Cost-Safety” balance to ensure that the final system is fully validated and contains verified hardware/software components.
+- Managing the “Risk-Cost-Safety” balance to ensure the final system is fully validated and contains verified hardware/software components.

-• Ensuring that all systems are adequately certified and meet airworthiness standards.
+- Ensuring all systems are adequately certified and meet airworthiness standards.

 Thinking Toward the Future

-The future of aerospace engineering offers many challenges and exciting opportunities for those pursuing a career.
+The future of aerospace engineering offers many challenges and exciting opportunities for those pursuing careers in this field.
 As students begin to study their chosen field by taking courses in the fundamentals, they will also develop from their instructors a knowledge of contemporary issues and the methods being used to solve them.

 Key technical aeronautical thrusts for the future will be to continue to develop new technologies that further improve aerodynamic efficiencies, reduce airframe weight, lead to better fuel efficiency, and limit all types of pollution.
 Key astronautical thrusts will help to solve space exploration problems, such as revisiting the Moon, developing deep space capabilities, and improving human life support systems.
 Commercializing space activities by the private sector continues to show that innovative technology solutions can significantly reduce flight costs.